Postgraduate Course

 - Oral presentations

-You can create your own final year research project under the supervision of one member of staff, which you can tailor to your own interests and career goals.
+You will also create your own final research project under the supervision of one member of staff, which you can tailor to your own interests and career goals.

 Entry requirements